 Institutional users like Defence sector and Indian Railways have a substantial inventory of all their HCFC based equipment / appliances.
 Both defence sector and Indian Railways undertake phase-out measures as part of their institutional policy.
 Training programs were organized for technicians of both these users.
 One training program for the Defence sector and three training programs for the Indian Railways have been organized.
 The Government Industry Training Institutes (ITIs) trains students in the trade of RAC.
-Their present syllabus is proposed to be adapted to ODS free servicing and Good Service Practices for HCFC based systems.
-Discussions with the Directorate General for Employment and Training (DGET) officers were held for syllabus updation.
+The syllabus was updated to include the HCFC based systems.